abelsj60/my-site/app/data/clips/uva-is-the-wine-trade-recession-proof.md

 “People are going to continue to drink.
 I think it’s one of our national pastimes, isn’t it?” asked Gene Meoni, general manager of hospitality for the Darden School Foundation, which includes a pub and a 300-seat dining room.
 Recent sales at wine retailers suggest he’s right.
 They increased by 4.9 percent year-over-year to $8.2 billion for the 52 weeks ending January 10 (which includes the lucrative holiday season), according to Nielsen Scantrak.
-Indeed, for the four weeks ending January 10—just after the recession became official—retail sales grew 7.6 percent to$810 million.
+Indeed, for the four weeks ending January 10—just after the recession became official—retail sales grew 7.6 percent to \$810 million.

 Still, pressure remains high to retain a big cut of those numbers.
-“Everybody can dance around it, but retailers want sharply reduced prices,” said Jack Kennard (MBA ’73), a senior vice president at Brown- Forman, one of the largest producers of wine and spirits in the world.
+“Everybody can dance around it, but retailers want sharply reduced prices,” said Jack Kennard (MBA ’73), a senior vice president at Brown-Forman, one of the largest producers of wine and spirits in the world.
 Kennard argues that giving into widespread and deep price reductions is a mistake that will permanently undermine a business’s product and a brand’s health.
 “Deep discounting is highly destructive to brand equity over the